ingun37/SignedNumberRecognizer/README.md

 ![alt-text](https://github.com/ingun37/SignedNumberRecognizer/blob/master/preview.gif)

+A library that recognizes handwritten signed integer.

+It takes CGPath as input, seperates them digit by digit, uses pre-built Tensorflowlite model to recognize each digits.

+It recognizes the minus sign by simply checking ratio of it's bounding box.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.